 Listen close, because I’m about to tell you a secret.
 Like all good business secrets, this one is quite well known but not always well practiced.
 This secret will enable you to achieve 2 major milestones:

 The secret is User Generated Content (UGC for short), and this is what the cool kids at Coke did with their “Share a Coke” campaign.

-User generated content is a pretty self-explanatory term.
-Content was initially generated by the brand in the form of a massive ad campaign, made with the sole and noble aim of interrupting whatever show you wanted to watch.
+User-generated content is a pretty self-explanatory term.
+The content was initially generated by the brand in the form of a massive ad campaign, made with the sole and noble aim of interrupting whatever show you wanted to watch.
 Now, the brand has an option where it can encourage consumers (or users) to produce their own content and share it.

 And that is the most powerful thing about UGC.
 It is the act of users coming together and promoting a brand that they feel enthusiastic about.

 Here are 2 famous UGC campaigns and the principles they laid down for future UGC ideas.